incrediblesound/weirdo/README.md

 calc.max -> result  // dump the state of the max method into result

-sys.out[ result  ]  // print the value of result to the console (which is 13 if you didn't already guess)
+sys.out[ result  ]  // print the value of result to the console (which is 13 btw)
 ```

 Stay tuned for more developments, that is, if you're into that kind of weird stuff.